 - What’s new?

 The correct answer to “What’s up?” is “Not much.”
 You can then add a detail about what’s happening in your life at the moment.
 If someone says “How’s it going?” you can answer “Good” or “Not so good” and then say why.

-In the office, you use slightly more formal English, such as these common expressions:
+In the office, use slightly more formal English, like these common expressions:

 - Hi, John.
 How are you doing?

 - We’re sure having a busy/slow day today.

 - Have you heard the news about ________?

 - (on Friday): Have you got any plans for the weekend?

 - (on Monday): How was your weekend?